 Recommendations For Saving Money And Increasing Your Wealth

-4) Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
+3) Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and when my CDs are expiring.
-If you are interested, they can even provide tailored financial advice for a small fee much cheaper than traditional wealth managers.
-It takes less than one minute to sign up!
+Their best feature is their Portfolio Fee Analyzer which is saving me $1,700+ in annual fees I had no idea I was paying.
+It takes less than one minute to sign up and it’s free.